 The Row River water treatment plant was originally constructed with expansion capabilities in mind.
 The first phase improvements that were completed in 1992 included the installation of only one (1) treatment unit capable of treating 2 million gallons of water per day.
 The planned improvements for this expansion phase will replace the current 2 million gallon a day sand filtration unit with membrane treatment units that can treat 4 million gallons a day.
 The ultimate build-out of the plant is 8 million gallons a day.
-A new pipeline is to be installed from the City's distribution system at Currin Connector and Row River Road to approximately Layng Road and Row River Road.
-A preliminary 30% design of the new Row River water treatment plant improvements is complete.
-The project will be funded by low interest loans through the Safe Drinking Water and Water/Wastewater loan programs administered through the Oregon Economic and Community Development Department.
-Loan agreements have been executed for the planned improvements to the Row River water treatment plant, and associated pipeline replacement project, with an estimated cost of approximately \$9,500,000.
+A new pipeline was constructed last summer from the City's distribution system, at Currin Connector and Row River Road, to approximately Layng Road and Row River Road.
+The new Row River water treatment plant improvements are now under construction and are approximately 45% complete.
+The project is being funded by low interest loans through the Safe Drinking Water and Water/Wastewater loan programs administered through the Oregon Economic and Community Development Department.
+Loan agreements have been executed for the planned improvements to the Row River water treatment plant, and associated pipeline replacement project, with an estimated completion cost of approximately \$9,500,000.